danntran/MicrolokIIDesignHelper/README.md

 - Renamed CSVtoLineConvertor to BitFormatter
 - Added ability to remove commas from the formatted bits in BitFormatter
 - Added ability to format the bits in 1, 2, 4 or 8 columns.

+### [2.0.0] - < 2021-10-18
+#### Changes
+- Added Bit comparator
+- Bit comparator gives the ability to select 2 files, choose the address, input and output and compare whether the bits align.
+- Bit formatter can now read ml2/gn2 files and automatically extract the bit input and output information